colejd/colejd.github.io/_pages/projects/jon-trombone/index.md

 <div id="jon-trombone-container"></div>

 This is what happens when I have too much free time.
-Jon-Trombone is a 3D scan of me hooked up to a modified version of <a href="https://dood.al/pinktrombone/">Pink Trombone</a>, which simulates the nose and throat to produce synthesized human vocals.
+Jon-Trombone is a 3D scan of me hooked up to a modified version of [Pink Trombone](https://dood.al/pinktrombone/), which simulates the nose and throat to produce synthesized human vocals.
 You can play around with the controls in the upper-right.